Three dimensional imaging for breast augmentation – A useful tool or just another marketing ploy? Part II

 Disclaimer: I purchased a Vectra 3D computerized imaging system.
 I do not have any financial interest in its success, or any financial interest in the manufacturer of this system, Canfield Scientific of Fairfield, NJ.
 I am a voluntary member of the advisory board at Canfield for this system, the purpose of which is to provide feedback and assist the manufacturer in the further development of this system.

-Tags: Breast Augmentation
+Tagged with: Breast Augmentation